UUÖ±²¥

 How Much Can I Expect To Earn With an Online Degree in Spanish?

-Among the career options for graduates with degrees in Spanish are jobs as translators or interpreters, which have a median annual salary of $53,640 (as cited above).
-Depending on the degree curriculum, graduates may also become licensed high school teachers, who make a median yearly salary of $62,360.
+Among the career options for graduates with degrees in Spanish are jobs as translators or interpreters, which have a median salary of per year (as per the Bureau of Labor Statistics).
+Depending on the degree curriculum, graduates may also become licensed high school teachers, who make a median yearly salary of .

 How Is a Degree in a Foreign Language Like Spanish Different From a Degree in Linguistics?